-If you care more about classic style than specialty features and functionality, try custom draperies for sliding glass doors.
-Draperies will add softness and are a great way to camouflage a sliding door if you’d rather it not be on display.
+If you care more about classic style than specialty features and functionality, try custom curtains draperies for sliding glass doors.
+Curtains will add softness and are a great way to camouflage a sliding door if you’d rather it not be on display.

 Choose from patterns, prints, and solids in hundreds of colors to coordinate perfectly with your existing decor.
 If you need to control light or heat, add a blackout or thermal lining to your sliding glass door curtains.

-Avoid rod pocket style draperies for patio doors.
+Avoid rod pocket style curtains for patio doors.
 They are not designed to be pulled open and closed frequently.
-Pinch pleat or grommet style draperies can easily slide side to side.
+Pinch pleat or grommet style curtains can easily slide side to side.

-For a layered look, you can combine draperies with another sliding glass door window treatment.
-Some customers combine blackout draperies with light filtering vertical cellular shades or sheer sliding panels for adjustable light control.
+For a layered look, you can combine curtains with another sliding glass door window treatment.
+Some customers combine blackout curtains with light filtering vertical cellular shades or sheer sliding panels for adjustable light control.

 If you want to match other shutters in your home, or give your sliding glass door classic style, Blinds.com Track Faux Wood Shutters are a great choice.
 These sliding door plantation shutters will cover your door with two large shutter panels that can slide back and forth like the 2 panes of glass that make up your door.

 Please note that half of your door will be covered at all times in the traditional configuration of these shutters for sliding glass doors.
 Check with a Blinds.com designer for options to extend the track on the wall beside your door.